aliKadon/flutter_slider_drawer/README.md

     return Scaffold(
       body: SliderDrawer(
         key: _sliderDrawerKey,
+/// this appBarConfig required it is like what you put in confing
+        appBarConfig: SliderAppBarConfig(
+                animationController: drawerController,
+                drawerOpenIcon: const AssetImage(CustomAssets.drawerImageOpen),
+                drawerCloseIcon: const AssetImage(CustomAssets.drawerImageClose),
+                padding: const EdgeInsets.all(0),
+                title: Text("App Bar"),
+              ),
         appBar: SliderAppBar(
 /// this let you to do something when you click on the drawer (when you're opening and closing drawer)
                   onDrawerTap: () {